Jake McCarthy Player Props: Diamondbacks vs. Phillies

-Jake McCarthy -- hitting .258 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies, with Matt Strahm on the mound, on June 12 at 9:40 PM ET.
+On Tuesday, Jake McCarthy (hitting .281 in his past 10 games) and the Arizona Diamondbacks face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 9:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Tigers.
+He strung together three hits (going 3-for-4 with a triple) in his most recent appearance against the Phillies.

 Jake McCarthy Game Info & Props vs. the Phillies